zooba/pymanager/pep-draft.md

 shortcuts are created in a single OS managed directory that has all the shortcuts defined by any app.
-Users are able to modify their ``PATH`` to exclude or de-prioritise this directory, leading to unreliable or inconsistent behaviour, and historically we have also seen this be caused by installers.
+Users are able to modify their ``PATH`` to exclude or de-prioritise this directory, leading to unreliable or inconsistent behaviour, and historically we have also seen this caused by installers.
 For example, installing Python from the Store followed by Python from the traditional installer with its ``PATH`` modification enabled will almost always shadow the Store package's Python with the later install.